itrharrison/mu_eta_data_plot/README.md

   (probably there are some CAMB params which could be set better)

 ## Installing MGCAMB
-I was able to install MGCAMB using this list of conda packages:
+I was able to install MGCAMB using this list of conda packages from `conda-forge`:

 `make python ipython compilers cython numpy matplotlib nose nose-parameterized parameterized`